 People are adapting to the increasingly complex environment around them.
 We’re living longer than ever, in an environment of constant change.
 Technology is affecting how we work and communicate, making anticipating the future more complicated than ever.
-The strategic chief risk officer (CRO)needs to be at the forefront of understanding this changing environment to assess risks in an informed way and be brave in supporting new opportunities.
+The strategic chief risk officer (CRO) is an expert in the field of risk management.

 This article outlines six of the key global trends that are impacting the work of risk management teams.

-Diseases that were once killers have been eradicated and many of those remaining can be treated or prevented.
+Diseases that have been treated have been eradicated and many of those have been treated or prevented.
 People are more educated on health issues, and technology is pushing the boundaries of medicine.

-On the other hand, people are living longer, and with this comes the increase in other diseases related to old age.
-There are increasing long-term care needs and a social and fiscal structure that many countries are often not prepared for.
+On the other hand, people are living longer, and with this increase in other diseases related to old age.
+There are many long-term care needs and a social and fiscal structure that are often not prepared for.
 This poses a challenge for the life insurance industry, which is finding it difficult to develop financially viable products for an older, but less healthy population.

-Changes in wealth between generations is also leading to a change in customer base for traditional insurance products.
-These changing needs bring with them the need to develop products that satisfy them while understanding their related risks.
+Changes in wealth between generations are also leading to a change in customer base for traditional insurance products.
+These changing needs bring the issue to life.

-There are more environmental factors to consider, such as rising sea temperatures, heatwaves, hurricanes, wildfires and floods.
-These events have wider consequences than just on the people they impact.
-They can also impact the wider economy by deteriorating the value of assets.
-Added to this is the indirect effect that potential regulatory action to protect the environment, which could lead to falling stock prices of companies in some industries such as plastics or petroleum, to name just two.
+There are more environmental factors to consider, such as rising temperatures, heatwaves, hurricanes, wildfires and floods.
+These events have wider consequences than just the people they impact.
+They can also impact the economy by deteriorating the value of assets.
+It is also possible to use this method to protect the environment and to reduce the price of petroleum, to just two.

-Understanding both the effects of these high impact, low frequency events and potential society and regulatory responses that could also have indirect effects on the company is a key role of the strategic CRO.
-Risk teams need to have the wider understanding and ability to horizon scan, as well as the tools to assess and quantify (stress and scenario test) the impact of such events and related management actions.
-As climate events become higher impact and more frequent, the cost of not having these core skills increases.
+Understanding both the effects of these high-impact and low-level events and the potential impact of this approach can also have an indirect impact on the company.
+Risk teams need to have a better understanding and ability to monitor the horizon, and to assess and quantify the impact of such events and related management actions.
+As climate events become more important, the cost of not having these core skills increases.

-It is expected that our lives will be digitalized, which presents opportunities for insurers that can better understand customers and meet their needs through the analysis of data.
+It is expected that our lives will be digitalized, which presents opportunities for insurers that can better understand and meet their needs.

-This brings additional privacy, cyber and ethical risks.
-The quality of any data used must be considered for inaccuracies or inappropriateness.
-Risk teams must consider moral, ethical and legal implications of data usage, as well as the changing way that risks are modeled from the increasing use of data and advanced analytics.
+This additional privacy, cyber and ethical risks.
+The quality of any data must be considered for inaccuracies or inappropriateness.
+Risk teams must consider moral, ethical and legal implications of data use, as well as the evolution of risks.

 4. Behavior and expectations

 There are also cultural shifts in people’s behavior.
-Customers are expecting more from the products that they purchase, and due to increasing levels of consumer connectivity, are more inclined to vent their frustrations to a wider platform if they experience a dissatisfactory service, which means that reputations and trust can be damaged easily.
+They are expecting more from the products that they purchase, and to increase their levels of consumer connectivity, they are more likely to have their frustrations to a wider platform if they experience a dissatisfactory service, which means that these reputations and trust can be dealt with easily.

-The role of insurance companies will move from one of life support to living support as they are able to track health indicators and guide life choices.
+The role of insurance companies in the life and health of the elderly and the elderly.
 With this comes a potential increase in conduct and reputational risks.
-The strategic CRO needs to be fully engaged with customer needs and the increasing level of data used and information provided to deliver this service.
+The strategic CRO needs to be fully engaged with customer needs and the increasing level of data and information provided to deliver this service.

 The world is more connected and complex than ever, and this poses a challenge for risk teams.
-When understanding the impact and interaction of these exposures, risk teams need the adequate modeling capabilities and stress and scenario testing considerations to understand the full impact of a risk event.
+When understanding the impact and interaction of these exposures, risk teams need the appropriate modeling capabilities and stress and scenario testing to understand the full impact of a risk event.

 6. Changing risk teams

-In this series we have highlighted the need for the CRO to be a core part of decision making.
-The changing environment brings with it a need for the CRO to have new skills and knowledge in their teams to fully understand the changing risks, and consider changes to other fundamental elements of the risk framework.
-These changes will range from the way that risks are measured and monitored, to changing roles and responsibilities that underpin the management of risks by the business.
+In this series we have highlighted the need for the CRO to be a part of decision making.
+The changing environment has a need for the CRO and the ability to understand and understand the risks of change.
+These changes will be measured and monitored, to be changed and underpinned by the management of risks by the business.

-Kirsty Leece is a Director in Willis Towers Watson’s Insurance Consulting and Technology segment.
-She specializes in risk advice, having worked on a wide variety of ERM activities, including developing risk frameworks, risk appetite statements, risk governance and policies and risk management information; supporting embedding and board training; completing second-line reviews and developing regulatory risk reporting (e.g. ORSA/ SFCR).
+Kirsty Leece is a Director at Willis Towers Watson Insurance and Technology segment.
+She specializes in risk advice, having worked on a wide variety of ERM activities.

-Jennifer Smith is a Senior Consultant in the life insurance team of Willis Towers Watson’s Insurance Consulting and Technology (ICT) practice and forms part of the risk management proposition team.
+Jennifer Smith is a Senior Consultant in the life insurance team of Willis Towers Watson’s Insurance and Technology Consulting (ICT) practice and forms part of the risk management proposal team.